A Guide to Visa on Arrival at Nigerian Airports for Business Travelers

 2. Making the Payment

-After submitting the documents online via the NIS portal, you must pay the visa fee online.
+After submitting the documents online via the NIS portal, you must pay the visa fee.
+Payment is made through the Remita payment platform integrated into the portal.
 Only Visa and Mastercard are accepted.
-Do not fall for scams demanding payment via wire transfers.
-Fees in 2026 vary drastically by nationality.
-US citizens often pay around $160, while UK citizens may pay slightly less, exclusive of biometric handling fees.
+Do not fall for scams demanding payment via wire transfers or unofficial agents.

 3. Receiving the Approval Letter